soleaf/iHateHex/README.md

 ToDo
 ========
-- History of Copied color code (captured)
+- History of Copied color codes (captured)
 - More UI Impprovements For pretty
 - Screen Ruler Tool